richardfat7/tetrisAI/README.md

 # Scope of study / Goal
-- each player do 1 step? (same piece per second)
+- each player do 1 step? (same piece per second) -> attack per piece / safe condition
+- opp do N step, ai do 1 step
 - as fast as possible

 # Main focus